|

 I think.
 There are also pages devoted to the lagoon islands and to

-demolished churches, and to the churches of Padua, Verona and
+demolished churches, and now to the churches of Padua and Verona,

 I suppose I should